ducky64/mbed-scons/README.md

                                ['api/', 'common/', 'hal/', 'targets/cmsis/', 'targets/hal/'])
 ```

-where the arguments are (library name, mbed library root, and list of
+where the arguments are library name, mbed library root, and list of
 directories from mbed library root to include headers and sources.

+In addition to `MbedLikeLibrary`, these methods are also pre-defined:
+- `Objcopy`: translates `.elf` files into `.bin` files that can be directly
+  flashed onto a mbed mass-storage device.
+The only input is the source file,
+  and it will generate a `.bin` file of the same name.
+- `SmybolsSize`: from a `.elf` file, generates a `.nm_size.txt` file which
+  contains a list of symbols in the executable, sorted by size.
+Useful for
+  determining what is bloating your binary when optimizing for space.
+- `Objdump`: from a `.elf` file, generates a `.dump.txt` file which shows a
+  disassembled view of the compiled program.

 ### Predefined target-specific environments
-Environments for some common platforms (like the FRDM-KL25Z) are included:
+Environments for some common platforms (like the FRDM-KL25Z) are included in
+`targets/`:
 - `SConscript-mbed-env-kl05z`
 - `SConscript-mbed-env-kl25z`